wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-business-card-reader/includes/4-model-driven-app.md

 1. Select **Create** in the Power Apps left menu.
 2. Select **Canvas model-driven from blank**.
 3. Name the canvas app **Contoso Business card reader**.
-4. In the App Designer, edit the **Site map** and then edit the sub-group.
+4. In the App Designer, edit the **Site map** and then edit the sub group.
 5. Select a Common Data Service entity related to the form that you will create that will use the Business card reader component.
 For this lesson, use the **Appointment** entity.
 6. Select **Save and close**.